-> hr.psu.edu/careers
+hr.psu.edu/careers

 All students who submit the FAFSA to Penn State by December 1 and answer "yes" to the federal work study question on the FAFSA are considered for work study.
-If your student was awarded work study, it will be listed on the Award Summary in LionPATH.
+If your student was awarded work study, it will be listed on the Financial Aid Offer in LionPATH

-If your student did not receive work-study, there are many employment opportunities available on campus.
-For more information visit studentaid.psu.edu/types-of-aid/ employment/other.
+If your student did not receive a workstudy award, there are many employment opportunities available on campus.
+For more information visit studentaid.psu.edu/ types-of-aid/employment/other.